ldvsked/sql/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Find the names of people who live at the same address.
+Find the names of people who live at the same address (same city).
 Make sure the result is sorted by 1st person's name, 2nd person's name, and shared address.
 The data sample is shown below.
 Make sure your column names match the column names below.

 | person_name1 | person_name2 | common_address |
 | ------ | ------ | ------ |